 Enhancing psychic abilities such as clairvoyance and ESP

 It facilitates the exploration of past lives and helps understand the connection between these past events and present and future outcomes.
-Whether you're interested in astral travel, exploring alternate lives, or seeking a deeper understanding of your dreams, lazulite can be a valuable tool on your spiritual journey.
+Whether you're interested in astral travel, exploring alternate lives, or seeking a deeper understanding of your dreams, lazulite can be a valuable tool on your spiritual journey, especially when paired with other transformational stones like purpurite.

 Crystal Combinations: Amplifying Lazulite's Energy